-A technical walkthrough of ekkOS — an 11-layer cognitive architecture that gives AI agents persistent memory, continuous learning, and cross-session intelligence.
+A technical walkthrough of ekkOS.
+I built this 12-layer cognitive substrate to solve context amnesia, giving AI agents persistent memory, continuous learning, and cross-session intelligence.

 // from agent conversations